Websites are changing at an exponential rate.

 14. Performance & Core Web Vitals

-Website speed is now a ranking factor for Google, which means your website needs to load quickly if you want to be high up on the search results.
+Website speed is now a ranking factor for Google, which means your website needs to load quickly if you want to rank higher in the SERPs (Search Engine Result Pages).

 It’s also an indicator of whether or not users will buy from you, as a slow website can be negatively perceived, leading to fewer conversions and higher bounces.